-According to the Perkbox stress survey this year, 59% of employed British adults experience workplace stress – a rise of 20% in just two years.– and by far the biggest cause of stress, with only 9% having never experienced it.
+According to the Perkbox UK stress survey for 2020, a staggering 79% of employed British adults experience workplace stress – a rise of 20% in just two years.– and by far the biggest cause of stress.

 Why the fuss about stress?

-Whilst there are many reasons for high staff turnover, poor management of issues such as mental health can be a major contributing cause.
-Spotting changes in staff behaviour is an important skill in managing stress.
+While there are many reasons for high staff turnover, poor management of issues such as mental health can be a major contributing cause.
+Spotting changes in staff behaviour is an important skill in managing workplace stress.
 Good managers also take responsibility to ensure their management style isn’t making things worse (or the cause of stress in the first place).
 On the other hand, an open, balanced and communicative manager will play a key role in a lower turnover and productive, confident staff – all key to a thriving business.

-Changes in behaviour are the most important indicator of stress.
+Changes in behaviour are the most important indicators of stress.
 Managers can watch carefully and note these common symptoms:

-Disengagement or distraction in a usually energetic staff member
+- disengagement or distraction in a usually energetic staff member, or

-If you notice these kinds of changes, instead of jumping to conclusions, find a quiet time to talk to your employee, there may be a cause you’re unaware of.
+If you notice these kinds of changes, try to avoid jumping to conclusions, and find a quiet time to talk to your employee, there may be a cause you’re unaware of.
 Try and listen in a sensitive and open-minded way to how the affected employee sees the problem and what they think may help.
 It’s likely that whatever the source of stress is, (if it’s at work) it’s within your control to improve or fix.

 For example, someone on the team isn’t pulling their weight, technical problems, lack of or inadequate tools or equipment, unclear direction etc.

-[tick]Be chatty and feedback – appraisals can be done more frequently than once a year, but you can also take time to give a little feedback on a daily basis – feeling valued lowers stress.
+1. Provide feedback: Appraisals can be done more frequently than once a year, but you can also take time to give a little feedback on a daily basis – feeling valued lowers stress.
 Having regular, structured one-to-ones can be part of this approach.

 2. Holidays: Encourage employees to take their annual leave, and try to accommodate any requests to take any carried over leave that staff weren’t able to take during the pandemic.
 Discourage the answering of emails or any engagement with work during this time.
-Relax, switch off and unwind, a holiday can recharge the batteries and give perspective. [/tick]
+Relax, switch off and unwind, a holiday can recharge the batteries and give perspective.

-[tick]Variety – if an employee is bored consider diversifying their role, can they learn in other departments for part of the week, or can you offer training to re-engage them?
+6. Variety: If an employee is bored consider diversifying their role, can they learn in other departments for part of the week, or can you offer training to re-engage them?
 Something as simple as rearranging the workspace might help.
-Have a chat and see what would alleviate their boredom and stress. [/tick]
+Have a chat and see what would alleviate their boredom and stress.

-[tick]Simplify – does every project need to be approved by so many team members?
+7. Simplify: Does every project need to be approved by so many team members?
 If onerous procedures or lack of autonomy are stress factors try and revise and rethink your procedures.
-Where possible, simplify them and allow staff to have autonomy – being trusted is highly motivating. [/tick]
+Where possible, simplify them and allow staff to have autonomy – being trusted is highly motivating.